What should I study? What if college isn’t for me? What are the best alternatives to college?

 Meeting people different than me entirely changed my attitude and perspective toward life.
 I started questioning my being as well as values and principles I follow.

 A simple “hello” on a bus to Paris led to a beautiful friendship and creative collaboration.
-A simple question “Is it your first time in Bali?” on a flight to Bali led to an interesting discussion.
+A simple question “Is it your first time in Bali?” on a flight to Bali led to an interesting discussion about all of the cool things to do there.
 I got to learn about surfing, active lifestyle and a daily routine of living on an island.

 Traveling abroad you will face challenges every day.
 Whether it’s an expiring visa, late bus or a canceled flight.
 Your expectations will make you feel helpless, but that is alright.
 It is a simple test life is giving you.
 Once you are ready to sacrifice your ego, you will pass that test and will start a profound personal change.
 You will become more tolerant, happier, giving, loving and expecting nothing.
 When you expect nothing, you become grateful for every small thing that happens in your life.